 Keep it short, sweet and to the point, so people prioritise it.
 Go through the coming week’s worth of content and have everyone pitch in ideas.
 And make sure to show the KPI’s and let them know how their last ideas turned out.
 If you don’t have the digital tool to setup and measure whether your content is opened/ read/ shared /viewed then that is obviously something you should look into.
 There are plenty of digital solutions out there to fit your need.

-What do you Include in a Content Calendar?
+What do you include in an Internal Communication Content Calendar?

 When it comes to creating a content calendar template it’s all about structure.
 Secondary is about customizing it to your specific organization and resources available.